prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 * **`.With()` allocations on hot paths**: `.With()` allocates a `prometheus.Labels` map per call, likely too much for per-scrape or per-sample metrics.
 Benchmark a typed `WithX(value string)` fast path first ([reviewer comment](https://github.com/prometheus/prometheus/pull/17868#discussion_r2736198866)).

 * **Validator module home**: the `client_golang` changes are limited to `Desc` metadata accessors and metric type storage populated by typed constructors.
 Supplemental collection checks use the existing `Registry.Gather()` API.
-Registry parsing stays out, because `client_golang` is one module with no nested `go.mod`, so a schema package there would push YAML and OTel-schema dependencies onto nearly every exporter.
-It could live in a nested module there, a new repository under `prometheus`, or elsewhere.
-Blocks nothing else.
+Keep optional registry parsing and validation tooling separate from the broadly used main module so its dependencies can evolve independently.
+The repository already has an [`exp` submodule](https://github.com/prometheus/client_golang/blob/main/exp/go.mod); a separate module there, a new repository under `prometheus`, or another home could host the validator.
+Ordinary Go tests need only a reader for the resolved JSON, not the Weaver authoring schema resolver.
+Decide its home when implementing the first contract test.

 * **Template and policy hosting**: in this repository under `build/`, in `client_golang` for ecosystem reuse, or bundled into Weaver itself ([weaver#1145](https://github.com/open-telemetry/weaver/pull/1145)), which would end the question.
 Decide before the migration is stable.